codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two guys walked into a bar, the third one ducked.
+Want to hear my pizza joke?
+Never mind, it's too cheesy.

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. Pixar Teapot
+ 1. Shellscript
- 2. Utah Teapot
+ 2. Corrupted Blood
- 3. 3D Teapot
+ 3. Heartbleed
- 4. Tennessee Teapot
+ 4. Shellshock

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Heartbleed
 </details>